 The only wrong answer when it comes to your e-commerce system is to remain complacent with a single web-based solution.
 Simply evaluate your needs to understand how APIs can provide you with the best approach to delivering a great commerce experience to all your customers.

-Embracing headless with Magento Commerce
+Embracing headless with Adobe Commerce (Magento)

 Customizable front end